 Declaration of Trust: A Declaration of Trust clearly sets out your ownership rights.

 Separation Agreement: This is a written contract between individuals who have already separated or are considering a forthcoming separation.
 It can be used by both married and unmarried couples and sets out your financial arrangements.

-Our family law specialists, Carline Gayle-Buckle and Karol Kaliczak, have a wealth of experience and can provide support and advice in relation to your rights surrounding your separation and the assets you have built with your partner.
+Our family law specialist, Carline Gayle-Buckle has a wealth of experience and can provide support and advice in relation to your rights surrounding your separation and the assets you have built with your partner.